ggeerraarrdd/shelfie/README.md

 ### Initial Release

-The initial release of _Shelfie!_ was submitted as the final project for IS411: Introduction to Programming for Business Applications (DePaul University, Autumn 2022).
+The initial release of _Shelfie!_ was submitted as the final project for [IS 411: Introduction to Programming for Business Applications](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?Subject=IS&CatalogNbr=411) (DePaul University, Autumn 2022).
 That version used a PostgreSQL database instance hosted on AWS and the psycopg2 library.

-Project brief as of Autumn 2022:

-\[Not posted.\]

 ### Future Work